|Posted by Lorrie Hurckes Dwyer on Sep. 17, 2018|

 Hello!
 As we start our transition into fall, we're busy here at the TimeBank.
 With the school year now underway we're getting back to work in the high schools and launching our youth courts with a big change this year.
 Officer discretion will no longer be associated with who gets the opportunity to come to youth court.
-Now all students at risk of recieving a municipal ticket in the schools will have the opportunity to participate in youth court and avoid an arrest on their record.
+Now all students at risk of receiving a municipal ticket in the schools will have the opportunity to participate in youth court and avoid an arrest on their record.
 With only 34% of eligible youth being referred to youth court last school year, we're very excited for the opportunity to interrupt the school to prison pipeline on a larger scale.
 We worked very hard to make this change happen and we're looking forward to expanding our partnership with MMSD.

 In addition to that awesome news, we’ve got some other exciting opportunities coming up this fall.
 Here are a few…

 13th Screening and Panel Discussion

 Thursday, 9/20 from 6-9